WLCG-AuthZ-WG/common-jwt-profile/profile.md

 [^2]:
 <p>
      Note: in the OpenID Connect core specification, the ID token is intended primarily to contain information about the authentication, while profile information such as the user’s name and email is typically retrieved via the UserInfo endpoint.
-Since this puts a strain on the OP, we prefer to make - as much as possible - use of self-contained tokens, and return all the claims in the ID token
+Since this puts a strain on the OP, we prefer to make - as much as possible - use of self-contained tokens and return all the claims in the ID token

 [^3]:
 <p>